eideasy/eideasy-browser-js/docs/demos/README.md

 # Introduction
-This is a set of demo implementations to get you started.
+Here you can find a set of demo implementations to get you started.